Imcool4789/Mini-SurveyMonkey/README.md

 - [ ] Create DB tests - John
 - [ ] Create Results page - Vis
 - [ ] Creating multiple questions within same page - Vis

+## Wiki
+To see the milestone-by-milestone progress of the project, please take a look at the [Wiki](https://github.com/Imcool4789/Mini-SurveyMonkey/wiki)

 ## Diagrams